bigmark222/Mission_Impossibowel/docs/book/data_capture/README.md

 # Data Capture

 How to generate and inspect raw runs before ETL.
-This chapter covers manual capture (with controls) and headless datagen.
+This chapter covers manual capture (with controls), headless datagen, offline overlays, and the single-image inference plan.